andreyryabtsev/BGMv2-webcam-plugin-linux/readme.md

 ```
 sudo modprobe v4l2loopback devices=1
 ```
-The above command should create a single virtual webcam at `/dev/video1', which is the default stream output for the plugin script.
+The above command should create a single virtual webcam at `/dev/video1` (the number may change), which is the default stream output for the plugin script.
 This webcam can now be selected by software such as Zoom, browsers, etc.

 Once the plugin is launched, a simple OpenCV-based UI will show two buttons:
 - Toggle between background selection view and (after snapping a background) actual matting